 Conventional boilers are best suited for households that have considerable attic or loft space to store a tank, and enough room for a water cylinder in an airing cupboard.

 This type of boiler has a water cylinder but no water tank, so it can be installed in homes with limited or no attic space.
-The cylinder will usually be stored in an airing cupboard so takes up minimal space.
+The cylinder will usually be stored in a boiler airing cupboard so takes up minimal space.
 A system boiler may not be able to provide hot water for multiple taps, and won’t give you hot water instantly.
 There may also be times where you have to wait for water to reheat.

 A system boiler is best suited for homes and flats that have enough room to store a cylinder.